VA Home Loans: The Complete Guide for Veterans

 What Credit Score Do I Need for a VA Loan?

+The VA does not set a minimum credit score requirement.
+However, individual lenders establish their own minimums.
+Most VA lenders require a minimum credit score of 620 to 640.
 Even with the flexibility on credit scores, a higher score will get you a better interest rate.
 Borrowers with 740 and above typically receive the best VA loan rates.

 Are There VA Loan Limits?

 For borrowers with full VA entitlement (meaning no current or defaulted VA loans), there are no loan limits.
 You can borrow as much as a lender will approve with no down payment.
 This change took effect in 2020 under the Blue Water Navy Vietnam Veterans Act.
+If you have reduced entitlement, limits based on the conforming loan limit ($766,550 in most areas for 2026) still apply to the guaranty amount.

 VA Loan Property Requirements

 VA loans can be used to purchase single-family homes, condominiums (in VA-approved projects), manufactured homes, multi-unit properties up to four units (you must live in one unit), and new construction.
+The property must be your primary residence.
+The home must also pass a VA appraisal, which evaluates both market value and property condition.

 VA Loan vs FHA Loan vs Conventional

-If you are an eligible veteran, the VA loan is almost always the best option.
-Here is why.
-Compared to FHA loans, VA loans offer zero down payment versus 3.5%, no mortgage insurance versus lifetime MIP, and typically lower interest rates.
-Compared to conventional loans, VA loans offer zero down payment versus 3% to 20%, no PMI at any loan-to-value ratio, and more flexible qualification standards.
 The only scenario where a conventional loan might be better is if you are making a 20% or larger down payment and want to avoid the VA funding fee.
-Even then, the math often favors the VA loan, especially if you are exempt from the funding fee due to a service-connected disability.
+Even then, the math often favors the VA loan, especially if you are exempt from the funding fee.
+For a broader comparison of how mortgage rates work across loan types, see our rate guide.

 How to Apply for a VA Loan

 Step 2: Get pre-approved.
 Apply online with your income and asset documents.
-We will verify your eligibility, check your credit, and determine your maximum loan amount.

 Step 3: Find a home and make an offer.
 Include your VA pre-approval letter with your offer.